Sagavoll Folk High School

-Sagavoll folkehøgskole, Sagavoll Folk High School, is a Christian folk high school in Norway.
-It is situated in Gvarv, a small town in the municipality of Sauherad in the county of Telemark.
+Sagavoll folkehøgskole (Sagavoll Folk High School) is a Christian folk high school in Norway.
+It is situated in Gvarv, a village in Midt-Telemark Municipality in Telemark county.
 The school was founded in 1893 in Notodden by Asbjørn Knutsen, but later moved to its current location in Gvarv.

-It is an independent foundation, and is run by a board consisting of representatives from KRIK, Normisjon and KFUK-KFUM (the Norwegian YMCA/YWCA).
+It is an independent foundation, and is run by a board consisting of representatives from KRIK, Normisjon, and KFUK-KFUM (the Norwegian YMCA/YWCA).

 Subjects

-Sagavoll offers one-year courses in nine different classes.
-These are:
+Sagavoll offers one-year courses in nine different classes including: